Suppliers

 Supplier Ethics

-Huntington is dedicated to uncompromising integrity in all that it does and how it relates to its internal colleagues and to persons outside Huntington.
+Huntington is dedicated to uncompromising integrity in all that it does and how it relates to its internal colleagues as well as persons outside Huntington.
 The Huntington Service Provider Code of Conduct reflects the values that define Huntington and the principle that even the appearance of impropriety must be consistently avoided.
-To that end, Huntington requires that all suppliers (and/or third parties acting as agents of Huntington) conduct themselves with the same high standards of honesty, fairness and integrity.
+To that end, Huntington requires that all suppliers conduct themselves with the same high standards of honesty, fairness and integrity.
 Suppliers must abide by all applicable federal, state and local laws, rules and regulations while assuring that all services are conducted with a high degree of professionalism and in accordance with the terms and conditions of the relationship.
 Breaches of the Code may be reported by calling (800) 620-8601.